peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `com.upokecenter.numbers.EInteger[] GetAllTags()`<br>
  Gets a list of all tags, from outermost to innermost.
 * `byte[] GetByteString()`<br>
- Gets the byte array used in this object, if this object is a byte string, without copying the data to a new one.
+ Gets the backing byte array used in this CBOR object, if this object is a byte string, without copying the data to a new byte array.
 * `Collection<CBORObject> getKeys()`<br>
  Gets a collection of the keys of this CBOR object in an undefined order.
 * `com.upokecenter.numbers.EInteger getMostInnerTag()`<br>